Artist / Painter

 Birger Sandzén, A Mountain Symphony (Longs Peak, Rocky Mountain National Park, Colorado), 1927.
 Oil paint on canvas; 48 x 60 in.
 Denver Art Museum.

-“I first encountered a Birger Sandzén painting at the Denver Art Museum’s western art collection.
-It is titled, A Mountain Symphony (Longs Peak, Rocky Mountain National Park, Colorado) What struck me about the work was the scale of the composition, its bold ‘false’ color and muscular texture of the expressive paint application.
-I saw in his painted language the connection to European painting styles blended with the bold and epic risk taking embedded in the landscapes of the West.
+I first encountered a Birger Sandzén painting at the Denver Art Museum’s western art collection.
+It is titled, A Mountain Symphony (Longs Peak, Rocky Mountain National Park, Colorado) What struck me about the work was the scale of the composition, its bold palette and the muscular texture of the expressive brush strokes.
+I saw in his painted language depicting the landscapes of the West, the connection to European impressionist and Fauve painting styles.
 It didn't surprise me that he was dubbed the “Van Gogh of the West”.

-Exhibition Dates: May 3rd -July 19th, 2026
+Exhibition: May 3rd -July 19th, 2026

 Opening Reception on Sunday, May 3, from 2 to 4 p.m. with exhibition talks beginning at 2:30pm